-Far away on Mount Olympus lives the… Well, the Olympians — the twelve most important Greek gods.
+Far away on Mount Olympus lives the… Well, the Olympians — the twelve most important Greek deities.

-In ancient times, the Olympians and the rest of their family were an important part of daily Greek culture.
-Each god and goddess ruled certain realms and also played their part in mythology; fascinating stories that helped people to grasp the world around them, including the weather, religious beliefs, and their own social system.
+In ancient Greece, the 12 Olympian gods and goddesses and the rest of their family were an important part of daily Greek culture.
+Each god and goddess ruled certain realms and also played their part in mythology; fascinating stories that helped ancient Greeks to grasp the world around them, including the weather, religious beliefs, and their own social system.

-That being said, even the Greek gods must earn a living.
+That being said, even the Olympian gods must earn a living.

 Possessing so many powers and abilities, they all agreed that they would make excellent business owners, and so opened a grand mall and invited all the mortals.